MS-Izoku/Rathama_API/README.md

 * For SQLite development, the ApplicationControllers#validate_api_key_permissions method always returns true
 * validating API Permissions is not currently possible since the array of permissions cannot be stored

+### Json Serialization
+We currently use the oj_serialization package to render json wherever possible, which keeps things generally clean and fast.